kalyazhou/HODC-Safety-by-Construction-for-VLM-Planners/README.md

 Status (⚠️ Important): This repository contains research outcomes.
 To respect third-party copyrights and proprietary code, it includes only my original contributions.
 Upstream/private modules (such as openemma.*, utils.*, etc.) are not distributed here.
-This repository focuses on the key reasoning and safety‑constraint components used in the thesis, specifically Mode C (BEV + HODC++) Mode B(BEV‑assisted + CoT reasoning) and the comparison baselines Mode A. It covers:
+This repository focuses on the key reasoning and safety‑constraint components used in the thesis, specifically Mode C (BEV + HODC++) Mode B(BEV + CoT reasoning) and the comparison baselines Mode A. It covers:

 VLM inference interface: vlm_inference(...)
 (OpenAI GPT; multi‑modal input; with rate‑limit handling & retries).